cric96/presentation-2025-acsos-multi-robot-planning/presentation-2025-acsos-multi-robot-planning.typ

 = Introduction

 == Reference Scenario - Search and rescue mission in disaster zone
 // Picture 40 autonomous robots in a disaster zone -- Figure

+#let referenceScenario = box[
+  #table(inset: 0.1em, stroke: none, columns: (0.7fr, 1fr), align: (left, left),
+    [
+      #figure(
+        image("images/recovery-area.jpg", width: 100%),
+      )
+    ], [
       - Robots move autonomously to check damaged buildings
       - They may already know some information about the area (e.g., where the buildings are located)
       - Communications: spotty, unreliable, low-bandwidth
       - Robots may fail: battery, sensors, actuators
       - Mission goal: check as many buildings as possible in a limited time
       - How to coordinate the robots?
+    ]
+  )
+]

+#referenceScenario

 == Central Problem

+#let centralProblem = box[
+  #table(inset: 0.1em, stroke: none, columns: (1fr, 0.7fr), align: (left),
+    [
       - Planning: create a plan where each robot has a sequence of buildings to visit
       - Initial plan created before the mission starts
       - Based on known information about the area
     - Re-planning: update the plan during the mission
       - New information about the area (e.g., new buildings, obstacles)
       - Robot failures
     - Dilemma:
-  - When should the rovbotys decide "we need a new plan"
+      - When should the robots decide "we need a new plan"
       - What information should be considered to create the new plan?
+    ],[
+      #figure(
+        image("images/warehouse-1.jpg", width: 105%),
+      )
+    ]
+  )
+]

+#centralProblem

 == Background
 - Traditional approaches